kentcdodds/old-kentcdodds.com/content/blog/authentication-in-react-applications/index.md

 ([or even edit it on codesandbox](https://codesandbox.io/s/github/kentcdodds/bookshelf)) for a more complete picture of what all this is like in a more realistic scenario with all the pieces together.

+## P.S.

+Several people have asked me: What if my app has lots of shared screens between authenticated and unauthenticated users (like Twitter) rather than having very different screens between authenticated and unauthenticated users (like Gmail)?

+In that case then you'll probably need to litter a bunch of `useUser()` hooks all over the codebase.
+You might make it even easier with a `useIsAuthenticated()` hook that simply returns a boolean if the user is logged in.
+Either way, it's pretty simple thanks to context + hooks :)